ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 #### Consuming APIs
 {: #robust-consumer}

-As a guideline:

-* Only validate the request against the variables or attributes that you need.
+Only validate the request against the variables or attributes that you need.
     > Do not validate against variables just because they are provided.
 If you are not using them as part of your request, do not rely on them being there.

-* Accept unknown attributes as part of the response.
+Accept unknown attributes as part of the response.
     > Do not issue an exception if you receive an unexpected variable.
 As long as the response contains the information you need, it does not matter what else comes along for the ride.

 These guidelines are especially relevant for strongly-typed languages like Java, where JSON serialization and deserialization often occurs indirectly, for example, by way of the Jackson libraries, or JSON-P/JSON-B. Look for language mechanisms that allow you to specify more generous behavior like ignoring unknown attributes, or to define or filter which attributes should be serialized.